OctopusDeploy/blog/blog/2020-07/introducing-linux-docker-image/index.md

  - Octopus
 ---

-While Octopus started life as a Windows application, it became clear that migrating to Linux was a cornerstone of our plans to provide a scalable and cost effective hosted solution.
-After recently completing a migration from the V1 of our hosted platform, all our hosted instances are running Octopus in Linux containers inside Kubernetes, with great results.
+As part of our efforts to provide a scalable, cost-effective hosted solution for Octopus Cloud, we migrated all of V1 hosted instances, and they are now running Octopus in Linux containers inside Kubernetes, and we're really please with the result.

-Today I would like to announce early access to the Octopus Server Linux Docker image.
-Based on the same code that powers our hosted solution, these images allow Linux users to host Octopus on their operating system of choice.
+Today, I'd like to announce early access to the Octopus Server Linux Docker image.
+The image is based on the same code that powers our hosted solution.
+These images allow Linux users to host Octopus on their operating system of choice.

 ## Getting started

-The easiest way to get started is with the following Docker Compose template, which configures Microsoft SQL server and Octopus with a single command.
+The following Docker Compose template is the easiest way to get started.
+The template configures Microsoft SQL Server and Octopus with a single command.

 Here is the `docker-compose.yml` file: